 This breakdown is our attempt to present our theory as a typical physical theory of some physical object; in this case the observer.
-This breakdown is the result of trial and errors, asking for feedback and doing revisions to the presentation of the theory; gauging what people are receptive to and what they are not, to produce this explanation that we hope to be completely intelligible and palatable to the majority.
+This breakdown is the result of trial and errors, asking for feedback and doing revisions to the presentation of the theory; gauging what people are receptive to and what they are not, to produce this explanation that we hope to be palatable to the majority.

-However, although palatable, this breakdown does not provide the real reason this framework has been created, and does not address the main novelty.
-The peculiarity of our system is that it is constructed from the perspective of the observer; thus constructed as an introspective Turing-complete model of participatory freedom.
+However, although palatable, this breakdown does not provide the real reason this framework has been created, and neither does it address the main novelty.
+The peculiarity of our system is that it is constructed from the perspective of the observer; thus constructed as an introspective model of observer participation.
+Although we presented our system abstractly as a model of the observer, it is better qualified as a model of "I" or "you" due to said introspective formulation.
 And, in this domain, having retained full mathematical rigour, comprehensiveness and relevance for physics, is quite notable.
 In fact, axiom 1 is as close as we could get to a mathematical definition of the observer as "I [do], therefore I am", while still retaining a minimal degree of generality and precision sufficient to entail fundamental physics.
 As we will now argue, it is in this context that a mathematical device that cures reality of its interpretative difficulties and paradoxes, is obtained.